On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

-This section is a treatment of the modern \textbf{BO}, drawing in parts upon \cite{messiah:1962} and \cite{Jecko:2014} (but with no serious attempt at historical reconstruction).
+This section and the next are a treatment of the current \textbf{BO}, drawing in parts upon \cite{messiah:1962} and \cite{Jecko:2014} (but with no serious attempt at historical reconstruction).
 Here `textbook-style' indicates both accessibility and an emphasis on heuristics over rigour at certain points.
 In particular, the pedagogical aim of a textbook may be to \textit{sketch the overall logic} of a calculational method in order to emphasise certain principles, so that the method is memorable and portable to related problems in scientific practice.
-In the process, certain idealisations have to be made, which should be justified by a more rigorous de-idealisation in the background.
-Our treatment (which is similar to, but goes beyond standard presentations) similarly describes the overall logic of \textbf{BO} in a way to make clear its quantum nature; it makes certain idealisations, (some of) which are flagged below and addressed in detail in \S\ref{Jecko}.
+In the process certain idealizations have to be made, which should be justified by a more rigorous de-idealization in the background.
+Our treatment similarly describes the overall logic of \textbf{BO} in a way to make clear its quantum nature; it makes certain idealizations, (some of) which are flagged below and addressed in detail in \S\ref{Jecko}.
+In presenting at this level of informality, we follow our interlocutors, while aiming to deepen the level of mathematical precision in philosophical discussions of \textbf{BO}.

 Suppose a system is comprised of two parts, with canonical variables $x_1 \in \mathbb{R}^m$ and $x_2 \in \mathbb{R}^n$.
 In the usual way, the state of the system in the $x$-representation -- the wavefunction -- is $\Psi(x_1,x_2)\in L^2(\mathbb{R}^m\times\mathbb{R}^n)$, and (setting $\hbar=1$) the canonically conjugate observables are $i\partial/\partial x_j$.
 The (non-relativistic) Hamiltonian is the sum of kinetic, $\hat T_j$, and interaction, $\hat W$, parts: